dcdelia/sniper/DBI/README.md

 Presently available options are those from the library of DBI mitigations that we build on.

 While we hope to publish a rich documentation for SNIPER before publication, you can learn about the mitigations by visiting their [project page](https://github.com/season-lab/sok-dbi-security/) and reading our ASIACCS'19 paper *"SoK: Using Dynamic Binary Instrumentation for Security (And How You May Get Caught Red Handed)"*.

-Note that we use a buffering mechanism to speed up logging efficiency.
-The logs presently contain also debugging information and statistics (`scztoon.txt`) that we used for validation and for the evaluation of the paper.
-More details and related configuration options can be found in `logger.h`.